-For our fiscal year ended July 31, 2014, our compensation committee determined to grant equity awards to our Named Executive Officers solely in the form of restricted stock unit awards for shares of our common stock.
+For our fiscal year ended July 31, 2015, our compensation committee determined to grant merit equity awards to our Named Executive Officers solely in the form of restricted stock unit awards for shares of our common stock.
 Our compensation committee made this decision in part based on the fact that restricted stock unit awards would provide value even if the market price of our common stock fluctuated in the future.
 In addition, our compensation committee took into consideration the potential dilutive effect of these awards, noting that restricted stock unit awards require delivering less shares to provide equivalent value as a stock option.

-Our compensation committee determined that these merit equity awards should have a vesting schedule of three years, as opposed to our standard four-year vesting for new-hire awards.
-Our compensation committee determined that, for purposes of these awards, a three-year vesting schedule appropriately reflected the economic value that it sought to deliver to each Named Executive Officer over that time period and achieved our retention objectives for our Named Executive Officers.
+Our compensation committee determined that these merit equity awards, except for Mr. McLaughlin's award, should have a time-based vesting schedule of three years, as opposed to our standard four-year vesting for new-hire awards.
+Our compensation committee determined that, for purposes of these awards, a three-year vesting schedule appropriately reflected the economic value that it sought to deliver to each Named Executive Officer over that time period and achieved our retention objectives for each Named Executive Officer.
+With respect to Mr. McLaughlin's award, our compensation committee determined that the vesting "cliff" should be approximately 15 months instead of 12 months from the date of grant based on the timing of the vesting of prior equity award grants.
+For Mr. Anderson's award, our compensation committee determined that the vesting schedule would be relatively back loaded to promote greater retention in the latter two years, as such his vesting is as set forth in the table under the heading "Fiscal 2015 Outstanding Equity Awards at Fiscal Year End."